ibm-cloud-docs/watson-assistant/skill-based-actions.md

 You can use any OAS editor or the **watsonx Orchestrate OpenAPI Builder** to complete this task.
 For more information, see [Building OpenAPI specifications for skills](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=skills-building-openapi-specifications) in the watsonx Orchestrate documentation.

 After that, you can import the skill by using the [Import skills](https://cloud.ibm.com/apidocs/assistant-v2#importskills) endpoint in the watsonx Assistant's API.
-You can now use the skill in your assistant.
+When that's done, you can then use the skill in your assistant.

 ### Creating skills by using the UI

 You can also use the watsonx Assistant's UI to create the skill-based action.

-- To create a skill based action from the UI, your skill provider's API must implement the [list conversational skills](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/conversational-skills/procode-endpoints.md#list-conversational-skills) endpoint.
+To create a skill based action from the UI, your skill provider's API must implement the [list conversational skills](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/conversational-skills/procode-endpoints.md#list-conversational-skills) endpoint.
+{: important}

-- Actions from skills don't support getting input values from other actions or mapping output values to other actions.
+Actions from skills don't support getting input values from other actions or mapping output values to other actions.
 {: important}

 To create a skill-based action, complete the following steps: